4.1.4 Circuit identities

 where the last step is by part 2 of the exercise.

-Another interesting question to ask if what happens if you apply two arbitrary rotations or reflections consecutively?
+Another interesting question to ask is what happens if you apply two arbitrary rotations or reflections consecutively?
 We know that what you get should again be either a rotation or a reflection.
 But which one is it and what is the new angle?
 Two consecutive rotations are simply the same as a single rotation by the sum of the two angles, i.e., U(φ2)U(φ1)=U(φ1+φ2)U(\varphi_{2})U(\varphi_{1})=U(\varphi_{1}+\varphi_{2}).
 The following exercise gives you a rule for simplifying two consecutive reflections to a single rotation.

 Exercise 4.6 (Reflections and rotations (optional)).